Yaseen121/ADSOOFProject/README.md

 # Algorithms and Data Structures in an Object Oriented Framework Project - A Word Storage Data Structure Implementation

-A simple text-based virtual dinosaur pet program built using Java.
+A word storage data structure built in Java.

 ### Overview